Dawn, Virginia

 Dawn, is an unincorporated community in Caroline County, in the U.S. state of Virginia.
 It is located at the intersection of US 301 / SR 2 (Richmond Turnpike) and SR 30 (Dawn Boulevard), roughly east of Doswell, north of Hanover, west of Central Garage, and south of Bowling Green.

 Attractions

-Dawn has Dawn School.
-It also has Second Mt.
+Dawn has Dawn School, as well as Second Mt.
 Zion Baptist Church.
-Lou's Soul Food and Dawn Convenient Store are located in the village too.
+Lou's Soul Food and Dawn Convenience Store are also located in the village.